karthik11135/zyra/README.md

 ---

-## Challenges Faced
+## Some tough times

 1. Writing the **staging area** logic.
 2. Understanding Git’s branching model (solved by using `.git/branches` alongside `/refs/heads`).
 3. Managing **file metadata**, which is verbose (much of it unused).
-4. Converting the **index file → tree SHA** was tricky.
+4. Converting the **index file → tree SHA** - was  tricky.

 ---

-## Why Git?

-Git was referenced often because Zyra follows the same architecture, so understanding Git internals was crucial to implementing Zyra.
+### Issues Reporting and Contributions

+While playing around with zyra you **might** be bombarded with errors if you run commands with unexpected arguments etc. While I've tried my best to cover edge cases and provide error messages, if there are any cases where I've missed, kindly open an issue on github.

+---

+##### <span style="color: blue; background-color: yellow;">Thank you for reading</span>